Emily Geiger

-Emily Geiger (1765–1825) was a Patriot messenger active during the American Revolutionary War.
+Emily Geiger (c.
+1765–1825) was a Patriot messenger active during the American Revolutionary War.
 Captured by Loyalists whilst on a mission to deliver a message on behalf of General Nathanael Greene, Geiger ate the written message in her possession.
 Upon release she verbally delivered the letter to its recipient.

 Family history

 Geiger's family was from the village of Wydnau, Zurich, Switzerland.
 Arriving in Charleston, South Carolina, on February 1, 1737, the family settled in Saxe Gotha, South Carolina.
 Geiger married John Threwits, with whom she had one child, a daughter named Elizabeth Juliet Threwits.

 Revolutionary War

 In 1781, following the siege of Ninety-Six, General Nathanael Greene crossed Broad River, hoping to send an order to General Thomas Sumter, then on the Wateree River, to join him that they might attack Lord Rawdon, who had divided his force.
 South Carolina experienced high levels of support for the Loyalist cause, making delivering such a message a dangerous task.
 Emily Geiger volunteered to deliver the message on behalf of General Nathanael Greene.
+Geiger convinced Greene, claiming that a woman would throw the British off as they would likely suspect the messenger to be a man.
 The general, both surprised and delighted, consented to her proposal.
 He wrote a letter and gave it to Geiger, and at the same time communicated the contents of it verbally, to be told to General Sumter in case of accidents or capture.
 Geiger pursued her journey on horseback, riding sidesaddle.
 She traveled under the guise of being on her way to her Uncle Jacob's house.

 On the second day of her journey, Lord Rawdon's scouts intercepted her near the Congaree River.
 Because she was coming from the direction of Greene's army, Geiger was suspected of working for the Patriot cause, arrested and detained at Fort Granby.
 As Geiger was a woman, the soldiers waited on a female Loyalist to arrive in order to search her.
 Whilst waiting to be searched, Geiger tore the message to pieces and ate it all.
 When the female Loyalist arrived to search her, she found nothing.
 They let her go and had someone accompany her on her journey to her Uncle Jacob's house.
 Once there, Geiger made her way to General Sumter and delivered the message verbally.